PetFlicks/.github/profile/README.md

-Soon Deployed on an EC2 instance using Jenkins and s3 Buckets
+Soon Deployed with an EC2 instance using Jenkins and s3 Buckets

 </div>